mitchallen/microservice-mongodb-get-one/README.md

 ### Non-Secure Only

-Please note that this module is for NON-SECURE posts only.
+Please note that this module is for NON-SECURE get requests only.
 For ideas on how to create an SSL version see: [@mitchallen/microservice-ssl](https://www.npmjs.com/package/@mitchallen/microservice-ssl).
 You may also want to checkout [RichmondJS](https://www.npmjs.com/package/richmond).

 ### Define a Service Object